NVIDIA/TensorRT-LLM/docs/source/checkpoint.md

 ## Prepare the TensorRT-LLM Checkpoint

-TensorRT-LLM aims at supporting different of sources:
+TensorRT-LLM aims at supporting different sources:

-1. Trained models from NeMo, DeepSpeed, JAX
+1. Trained models from NVIDIA NeMo, Microsoft DeepSpeed, and JAX
-2. Quantized models from AMMO
+2. Quantized models from NVIDIA AMMO
 3. Popular models from HuggingFace

 TensorRT-LLM defines its own checkpoint format.
 A checkpoint directory includes:

-1. One config json file, which contains several model hyper-parameters
+1. One config `json` file, which contains several model hyper-parameters.
 2. One or several rank weights files, each file contains a dictionary of tensors (weights).
-The different files will be loaded by different ranks in a multi-GPU (multi-process) scenario
+The different files are loaded by different ranks in a multi-GPU (multi-process) scenario.

 ### Config